 Gemini is one of the biggest cryptocurrency exchanges that operates in six continents.
 Based in the United States, it was founded by twin brothers Cameron and Tyler Winklevoss back in 2014.
-Since then, it has become one of the biggest regulated crypto exchanges with FDIC insurance for USD deposits, a user-friendly platform, and zero publicly known large scale hacks.
+Since then, it has become one of the biggest regulated crypto exchanges with a user-friendly platform and zero publicly known large-scale hacks.
 It has listed over 20 digital assets, including Bitcoin, Ethereum, Litecoin, Chainlink, Maker, and many more.
 As for a fully regulated exchange, Gemini’s fees are higher compared with unregulated competitors, and all of its users have to undergo extensive know-your-customer (KYC) checks in order to open an account.
 Nevertheless, it remains an attractive option for investors seeking ease of use and unparalleled security on both regulatory as well as technical fronts.

 Gemini review: key features

 Gemini is a top cryptocurrency exchange designed with security in mind.
 The signature features of the exchange include:

 - Fiat-to-crypto onramp for beginners and experienced traders.
 Gemini is simple enough to use for beginners and retail traders but includes advanced trading options for professionals.

 - Gemini custody and OTC desk.
 Institutional investors might want to take advantage of Gemini’s markets and security infrastructure.

 - Free deposits and withdrawals.
 Gemini does not take extra fees for both crypto and fiat deposits and withdrawals unless you exceed dedicated transaction amounts, which is great for retail traders.